nokonoko/Uguu/README.md

 # What is Uguu?

-Uguu is a simple lightweight temporary file uploading and sharing platform where files get deleted after X amount of time.
+Uguu is a simple lightweight temporary file hosting platform where files get deleted after X amount of time.

+It can also be configurated to not expire files, and act as a slimmed version of Pomf.

 ## Features